multitudes/CoolCities/docs/index.md

 ## Our Idea
 - Category "Beyond Horizons – Redefining Travel with Space Innovation"

 CoolCities helps tourists and locals plan their days and routes to stay comfortable during hot weather and to avoid heat exposure.
-Using high-resolution satellite-derived temperature and vegetation maps, the app identifies cooler streets, shaded paths, parks and green corridors and suggests alternative routes and transport modes (walking, bikes, scooters, rollers) that prioritize lower heat exposure.
+Using high-resolution satellite-derived temperature and vegetation maps, the app identifies cooler streets, shaded paths, parks and green corridors and suggests alternative routes and transport modes (walking, bikes, scooters, roller skates) that prioritize lower heat exposure.
 The suggestions aim at improving comfort and health while encouraging low‑emission, active mobility.

 ### Why this matters